azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 - [Permissions required for attesting controls](Readme.md#permissions-required-for-attesting-controls)
 - [Attestation expiry](Readme.md#attestation-expiry)

+Security Scanner for Azure DevOps (ADO) helps you keep your ADO artifacts such as various org/project settings, build/release configurations, service connections, agent pools, etc. configured securely.
+You can run the ADO Security Scanner standalone in a PowerShell console or in an ADO pipeline via a marketplace extension.

-Security Scanner for Azure DevOps (ADO) performs security scanning for core areas of Azure DevOps like Organization, Projects, Users, Connections, Pipelines (Build & Release).
+Security Scanner for Azure DevOps (ADO) performs security scanning for core areas of Azure DevOps like Organization, Projects, Users, Pipelines (Build & Release), Connections and Agent Pools.

 ## Continuous Assurance

+Security Scanner for ADO is also available as a native ADO extension that can be set up to scan your ADO artifacts periodically so as to achieve “continuous assurance”.
+The extension also comes packaged with widgets that you can use to visualize scan results by relevance to stakeholder groups (such as org admin, project owners, build/release owners etc.) in dashboards.

 The basic idea behind Continuous Assurance (CA) is to setup periodic security scan and if new, more secure options become available for a feature, it should be possible to detect so that an application or solution can benefit from them and notify/alert the owners concerned.